chanimaybruch/portfolio/Gaming Industry Trend Analysis/README.md

  - Regional Sales per ESRB rating:
 ESRB rating affected sales in individual regions.
 Games rated "M" for Mature had the most market share in North America and Europe, followed by E ratings for Everyone ages 6+ while games rated "T" for Teen had the most market share in Japan, followed by Mature ratings.

+These findings should be taken into account by product development and marketing teams so they can create and market games that cater to the high performing markets.